mishraAkashBIT/Intern-Management-App/README.md

 # Intern-Management-App
-INTERN MANAMGENT APP ( made  for jspl)
+INTERN MANAMGENT APP
+this read me files would be updated in future versioons of IMP